Akshay577/FSD/README.md

 # FSD
-Posting daily assignments in this repository
+Will be posting daily assignments in this repository.